The Truth About Vocal Nodules, Nodes, Polyps: Causes, Prevention, and Cures

 - Breathe properly.
 Learn how to breathe properly by using abdominal/diaphragmatic breathing.

 - Rest.
-Rest your voice until your symptoms are gone.
+Rest your voice until all symptoms of illness and stress are gone.

 - Seek professional attention.
 Always seek the help of a professional physician if you suspect vocal nodules or polyps.